jgadelugo/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-Task 14 - change owner to betty and the group owner to holberton Task 15 - change owner and group owner of file to betty and holberton Task 16 - change the owner of the file if file is owned by user guillaume
+Task 14 - change owner to betty and the group owner to holberton Task 15 - change owner and group owner of file to betty and holberton Task 16 - change the owner of the file if file is owned by user guillaume Task 17 - script that will play the StarWars IV episode in the terminal